MSFTserver/print2a/README.md

 - lbry://@Print2A:1
 - http://mega.print2a.com
 - http://dropbox.print2a.com (includes repo like this
-- rsync is enabled on the VPS use beta.print2a.com:1776 to connect witht he client (beta is temporary and will revert to normal domain when site is ready)
+- rsync is enabled on the VPS use rsync://beta.print2a.com:1776 to connect with the client (beta is temporary and will revert to normal domain when site is ready)

 ### Models to small?
 Scale it by 1000% or 2540%